 Each row of a table is called a “record.”
 Records include data about something or someone, such as a specific customer.
 Instead, columns (also known as “fields” or “attributes”) contain a unique type of information that appears in each record, such as the addresses of all the clients listed in the table.
 Some database management systems also offer the type of data called “Autonumbering”, which automatically generates a unique number in each row.

 For the purposes of creating an overview of the database, known as an entity-relationship diagram, we will not include the actual tables, but rather, each table will be converted into a box in the diagram.
 The title of each box should indicate what describes the data in the table.
 Finally, you should decide which attribute or attributes will work as the primary key for each table, if applicable.
-A primary key (PK) is a unique identifier for a given entity, this means that you can select a specific client even if you only know that value.
+A primary key (PK) is a unique identifier for a given entity, meaning you can select a specific client even if you only know that value.